codeuino/codebadge-backend/README.md

 ![Language Count](https://img.shields.io/github/languages/count/PrabhaniN/codebadge.svg)
 [![License](https://img.shields.io/github/license/PrabhaniN/codebadge.svg)](https://github.com/PrabhaniN/Codebadge/blob/master/LICENSE)

 Well we all have been working in Open Source and committing various Pull requests and issues.
-Many a times it may happen that a mentor is unanle to manage all these activities.
+Many a times it may happen that a mentor is unable to manage all these activities.
 So This project is about tracking the contributor as well as its contribution by respective mentors.

 ### Features